-A better option for saving President's Club.
+A better option for saving the President's Club.

-- It needs to feel like a Club: the alternative plan that you choose needs to feel exclusive, exciting and create a sense of pride for those attending.
-Alternatives like cash and cancelations don't feel differentiated to other sales incentives or SPIFFs offered throughout the year, and as a result, will leaving your best reps feeling slighted or deflated.
+- It needs to feel like a President's Club: the alternative plan that you choose needs to feel exclusive, exciting and create a sense of pride for those attending.
+Alternatives like cash and cancelations don't feel differentiated to other sales incentives or SPIFFs offered throughout the year, and as a result, will leave your best reps feeling slighted or deflated.

 - It needs to be timely: your reps have worked hard and are waiting for the reward they deserve.
-You've already poured hours into planning your original Club trip, and it's impossible to assume that you have that much time to give to a Plan B. Your alternative solution needs to be quick-turn, and easy to administer.
+You've already poured hours into planning your original President's Club trip, and it's impossible to assume that you have that much time to give to a Plan B. Your alternative solution needs to be quick-turn, and easy to administer.

-At Blueboard, we've crafted a President’s Club offering that delivers on both of these core goals.
-We empower employees to choose from a spectrum of experiences for themselves, depending on their unique needs, interests and comfort levels.
+At Blueboard, we've crafted a President’s Club sales incentive offering that delivers on both of these core goals.
+We empower employees to choose from a spectrum of experiences and sales incentive ideas for themselves, depending on their unique needs, interests and comfort levels.
 This can take the form of a relaxing spa day at a luxury resort in Jackson Hole or a DIY greenhouse project to build from the comfort of home - bucket list experiences that they wouldn't have otherwise invested in on their own.
 These rewards are personalized and planned from start to finish by our incredible Concierge Team, creating little to no administrative overhead for you.
 Here’s even more reasons why our alternative option is a better than cash, canceling or the status quo:

-- Increases shareability.
-Nobody is going to Tweet about their $1,000 cash bonus or the Apple Watch their company gifted them.
+- Increases shareability: Nobody is going to Tweet about their $1,000 cash bonus or the Apple Watch their company gifted them.
 On the other hand, who wouldn’t want to publicly document a family trip to Machu Picchu?
 This type of virality will increase engagement in your program, motivate your employees to go for that top-tier trip, and build loyalty to your organization.

 - Inclusive and supportive of each rep's comfort level: Our rewards never expire and they absolve the organization of liability because it is the employee's choice of when or where they travel.
-No need to worry about a rescheduled trip getting canceled down the line, and no need to worry about company's liability.
+No need to worry about a rescheduled trip getting canceled down the line, and no need to worry about the company's liability.
 They get the opportunity to celebrate their accomplishments when they are ready and your team can keep focusing on the quota goals.

-- Diversifies risk.
-As a sales leader, you’ve likely noticed that you lose many top performers after your annual President’s Club trip to Hawaii.
+- Diversifies risk: As a sales leader, you’ve likely noticed that you lose many top performers after your annual President’s Club trip to Hawaii.
 The reason?
 They waited around to get their reward but don’t feel the need to do it again next year.
 With experiences, you can actually diversify that risk by distributing when these individual trips happen.
 Also, you’ll find employees aren’t as willing to leave an organization that gave them an all-expenses paid trip to swim with whale sharks in Mexico.

 - Provides grounding: It’s easy for the days to blur as we work from home.
 Unlike the office setting, where there were Bagel Wednesdays and happy hours to anchor our work experience, COVID-19 has made it difficult to keep track of what day it is.
 Experiences are a great way to punctuate those days and serve as a hook in the year with regards to our memories.
 Think about it: you’ve probably had the experience of flashing back to a trip or other big peak event to ground yourself in what happened when.
-With cash, you lose this critical time of year attachment.
+With cash as a sales incentive, you lose this critical time of year attachment.

 Most sales organizations have a playbook when it comes to planning sales incentive trips.
 But as a result of the pandemic, that playbook has gone out the window and sales leaders are left looking for new, turnkey solutions to keep reps motivated and excited.
-This presents an opportunity to overcome some of the existing challenges with sales incentives:
+This presents an opportunity to overcome some of the existing challenges with sales incentives strategies:

 - Easy to opt out.
 The truth is that going on a President’s Club trip is a lot of work.
 You fly for an entire day to get to Hawaii, spend two days making small talk with people you work with everyday, then spend another day flying back.
 After the third or fourth year, it gets old.
 As a result, some people choose to opt-out so they can take a real vacation with their families instead.
 This means those reps don’t get the reward they worked so hard for, and those last-minute drop outs lead to sunk costs for the organization.

-Even beyond the pandemic, we believe this new approach to sales incentives - giving reps the opportunity to check off their bucket list items and democratizing access to these programs - will become the next normal for organizations.
+Even beyond the pandemic, we believe this new approach to sales incentives programs - giving reps the opportunity to check off their bucket list items and democratizing access to these programs - will become the next normal for organizations.

 Looking for new ways to motivate your sales reps towards growing revenue goals?
-Learn more about our President's Club offering, sales incentives offerings, and connect with our team to discuss your program goals online here.
+Learn more about our President's Club programs, sales incentives offerings, and connect with our team to discuss your program goals online here.